-In the short term, this project will create ~18,200 square feet of groundwater fed high quality off-main channel spawning habitat for chum salmon.
-At optimal chum salmon spawner densities (2-2.5 square meters per female), this channel has the capacity for ~700 pairs of spawners.
-It will provide protected and reliable high productivity spawning habitat for Lewis population natural-origin adults.
-Additionally, it will provide the same benefits to adults produced from reintroduction/enhancement efforts fostering local adaptation of progeny from those efforts.
-In the long term, this spawning channel will give locally adapted chum salmon a place to build out from and take advantage of created or restored habitat as opportunity allows in the future.
+The overall goal of the Eagle Island spawning channel project is to create protected high quality off-main channel spawning habitat that can support at least 500 spawner pairs and be expected to reliably provide egg-to-fry survival rates of ~50% or greater annually.
+Highly productive chum salmon spawning and incubation habitat is critical for the recovery of this species within the Lewis Basin due to the low smolt-to-adult survival rates that LCR chum salmon experience.
 As a result of the increased productivity within the population, abundance is expected to increase thereby increasing diversity and species spatial and temporal distribution, which will reduce the extinction risk to the population.
-A long term goal of the WDFWs regional chum salmon recovery strategy is to use a healthy and stable Lewis population as a donor stock for reintroduction/enhancement programs in other Cascade strata populations.
+A long-term goal of the WDFWs regional chum salmon recovery strategy is to use a healthy and stable Lewis population as a donor stock for reintroduction/enhancement programs in other Cascade strata populations.